mungaiDaniel/stackoverflow-lite-UI/README.md

 ### 1. Registration page

 A signup page (also known as a registration page) enables users and organizations to independently register and gain access to your system

+### 2. login page

+The login page allows a user to gain access to an application by entering their username and password that has already registerd